wtwt5237/raku-for-bioinformatics/README.md

 * Contribute your own Perl6/Raku modules: https://modules.perl6.org/
 * Basic instructions for creating Raku modules: https://docs.perl6.org/language/modules
 * I have created a trivial Raku module that is nothing more than a skeleton Raku module but can serve as a good reference point of starting a Raku module.
 Check the ["/Make Perl great again/trivial"](https://github.com/wtwt5237/raku-4-bioinformatics/tree/master/Make%20Perl%20great%20again/trivial) folder
+* If you find bugs in Raku, you can report here: https://github.com/rakudo/rakudo/issues